 TGbe editor: Please update the paragraphs in this clause as shown below:

-An AP MLD may add one or more affiliated APs to the AP MLD (see 6.5.11.2 (MLME-START.request)).
+An AP MLD may add one or more affiliated APs to the AP MLD (#20016)by initiating the MLME-START.request primitive (see 6.5.11.2 (MLME-START.request)) for each AP to be added.
 The added affiliated AP(s) shall be announced through the Basic Multi-Link element by incrementing the Maximum Number Of Simultaneous Links subfield of the MLD Capabilities And Operations subfield by 1 for each added affiliated AP, and through the Reduced Neighbor Report element by including a TBTT Information field carrying the MLD Parameters subfield for the added AP, in the Beacon and Probe Response frames transmitted by other APs affiliated with the same AP MLD.

-If an existing AP of the AP MLD where the affiliated AP is being added corresponds to a nontransmitted
+If an existing AP of the AP MLD where the affiliated AP is (#19929)added corresponds to a nontransmitted

 BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple